-The 2022 New York State gubernatorial campaign is beginning
+The 2022 New York State gubernatorial campaign

 No matter how it turns out, it will not be the only factor in the election.
 The shrill stridency of the far left will be on the ballot.
 A large and growing segment of the electorate is tiring of their antics.
 There is also the tendency of the opposition party to gain ground in the midterm elections after a change in control of the White House.
 A more centrist insurgent candidate, possibly a more libertarian one, at that, will stand a good chance, since libertarianism is the antithesis of what the far left is pushing.